nopolabs/riak-dev-cluster/README.md

 * [Dan Revel](https://github.com/nopolabs)

-This repo was cloned from https://github.com/simonvc/riak-dev-cluster
+This repo was cloned from an OS/x version at https://github.com/simonvc/riak-dev-cluster

 I have editted the Rakefile to support Ubuntu 12.x.